 The 2D accumulation estimate methodology involves length and density weight compositing across the whole mineralised interval creating a single composite per intersection.
 The intersection composites widths are measured based on a nominated projection plane orientation.
 A triple accumulation variable for each composite interval is calculated based on gradewidthdensity plus a double accumulation (widthdensity).
 Exploratory data analysis (EDA), variography and quantitative kriging neighbourhood analysis (QKNA) was completed in Supervisor software for the accumulation variables.
 Minor grade caps were applied to the triple accumulation variables to limit the influence of population outliers.
-The minimum number of samples required was set as four and the maximum set as eight.
+Grade caps were not required for the nickel accumulations and were only applied to the minor elements.
+The minimum number of samples required was set as either three or four and the maximum set as eight.
 The estimation neighbourhood varies for each element based on the variogram models.
-For nickel the first pass search ellipse radius was 120m in the major direction (steeply to the north) and 67m in the semi-major direction (minor direction is obsolete for a 2D estimate).
-All blocks were estimated within this first search pass.
-Parent block size was 20mE × 20mN in the projected estimation plane.
+For nickel the first pass search ellipse radii from 125m to 150m in the major direction (along strike) and 96m to 125m in the semi-major direction (minor direction is obsolete for a 2D estimate).
+If a block was not estimated with this first search pass, a second pass twice the size of the first was used with 92% of the blocks being informed in the first pass.
+Parent block size was 20mE x 20mN in the projected estimation plane.
 Hard boundaries were used for grade estimation with each mineralised sub-domain.
-For each grade attribute, the composite triple and double accumulation variables were estimated and the final grade estimate back-calculated.
+For each grade attribute, the composite triple and double accumulation variables were estimated and the final grade estimate backcalculated.
 The grade estimates were exported from the 2D block model and imported into the final 3D block model.